appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 ### Params

-In a REST API, parameters are values that are passed in the URL, query string, or request body that are used to filter, sort, paginate, or perform some other operation on a set of data.
+In a REST API, parameters are values that are passed in the URL, that are used to filter, sort, paginate, or perform some other operation on a set of data.
 These parameters allow the API to return a specific set of data based on the values that are provided.

 For example, an API might have a parameter called "limit" that specifies the maximum number of results to return, or a parameter called "sort" that determines the order in which the results should be sorted.
 By providing different values for these parameters, a client can control the data that's returned by the API.